Kole565/Heart-Rate-Calculator/README.md

 # Heart Rate Calculatir
-Calculate max heart rate, pulse zones.
+A utility with a graphical interface that shows the zones of your heart rate.

-## Usage
+## Usage (in source code mode)
-1. Open __main__.py
+1. Open gui.pyw
 2. Enter your age and resting heart rate
-3. Watch result
+3. Enjoy

-### OR (dev way):

-Run this code in cmd (when current folder contain programm):

-    py hr_calculator

-Run this code in cmd (when current folder is programm folder):

-    py .

 ## Goal
-Рelp people with the selection of the pace for the pulse.
+To help people with the choice of pace for the heart.

 ## State
 Released.